climatemodeling/dmess22/_posts/2000-01-03-committee.md

 supercomputers.

  * <a target="_blank" href="https://sarats.com/"><b>Sarat
+Sreepathi</b></a> is a Computer Scientist interested in interdisciplinary research at the intersection of High Performance Computing and domain sciences.
+He is a member of the Computational Earth Sciences Group in the Computational Sciences and Engineering Division at Oak Ridge National Laboratory.
+He received his Ph.D. in Computer Science from North Carolina State University.
+He is a Senior member of ACM and IEEE.
+He served as the Chair of the OLCF User Group Executive Board (2020-2021) and currently serves on the NERSC User Group Executive Committee.

+He co-leads the Performance group for the Energy Exascale Earth System Model (E3SM) project, DOE's flagship climate modeling effort.
+He leads application co-design efforts as a member of the Exascale Computing Project (ECP) application teams (Climate: E3SM-MMF and Nuclear Fusion: XGC).
+He is the Computational Readiness Lead and Co-PI for Innovative and Novel Computational Impact on Theory and Experiment (INCITE) supercomputer allocations for XGC and E3SM projects respectively.
-Sreepathi</b></a> is a Computer Scientist in the Future Technologies Group at Oak Ridge National Laboratory.
-He is working on development of the E3SM-Multiscale Modeling Framework (MMF) as part of the Exascale Computing Project (ECP).
-Additionally, he contributes to E3SM as a member of the core performance group.
-His research interests include High Performance Computing, Performance Analytics, Exascale Co-design, Optimization Algorithms, Computational Intelligence, Parallel I/O, Performance Analysis and Optimization.
+His research interests include High Performance Computing, Computational Climate Science, Performance Analytics, Exascale Co-design, Optimization Algorithms, Computational Intelligence, Parallel I/O, Performance Analysis and Optimization.

 ### Program Committee
 <!--